Internet in Egypt: Persecutions of Egyptians for online activities

 A number of Egyptians have been arrested, detained, or imprisoned for their posts on social media.
 Reasons for these detentions and prosecutions include spreading fake news, inciting violence, insulting the president, and "contempt of religion," and sentences have been as severe as five years in prison.
 Though arrests initially only targeted known activists and members of opposition groups, particularly the Muslim Brotherhood, in 2017, the Egyptian government began going after unaffiliated Egyptians who criticized it.

 Anti-government bloggers are often intimidated or harassed by pro-government individuals and news sites.
 6 April Movement founder and activist Esraa Abdel Fattah had personal photos, emails, and recordings of phone calls posted on social media without her consent in 2017, for example.
 As of 2018, independent media editors can be arrested for maintaining a news site without a license.

 LGBT Egyptians became the target of a particularly fierce crackdown in 2017 after several Egyptians were arrested for sharing images of a rainbow flag flying at a Mashrou' Leila concert in Cairo.
 Although homosexuality is legal in Egypt, LGBT Egyptians are charged with "debauchery and immorality."
 Fifty-seven LGBT Egyptians were arrested by October 2017, with ten sentenced to one and six years in prison.
 This crackdown follows similar efforts by Egyptian police to use Grindr, a dating app for gay men, to entrap gay Egyptians.
 This practice began in 2014 but is still occurring as of 2017.

 Human rights organizations have called on the authorities in Egypt to end the trial of the content creators of TikTok who have been prosecuted for exercising their freedom of expression through their online content.
 Reportedly, 11 defendants were referred to trial in 2020 for sharing content on platforms such as Likee and TikTok.
 As per IFEX, the Cairo Criminal Court held a session on 31 May 2021 for the hearing of the case of human trafficking involving TikTok influencers.

 2019 Egyptian protests

-In the week after the extremely small 20—21 September 2019 protests, Egyptian authorities blocked, restricted, or temporarily disrupted online communication services, such as BBC News, WhatsApp, Signal.
+In the week after the extremely small 20—21 September 2019 protests, Egyptian authorities blocked, restricted, or temporarily disrupted online communication services, such as BBC News, WhatsApp, and Signal.